askesvane/VisualAnalytics/assignment6_Covid-19/README.md

 The assignment is set to build a classifier which can predict whether or not the patient was affected with covid or viral pneumonia based on the x-ray chest scans.
 The data for the assignment can be found [here](https://www.kaggle.com/khoongweihao/covid19-xray-dataset-train-test-sets).

+__Contribution__
+This assignment was written as a group project between Hanna Janina Matera (au603273) and Aske Svane Qvist (au613522), where:

+> “Both students contributed equally to every stage of this project from initial conception and implementation, through the production of the final output and structuring of the repository.
+(50/50%)”

 __Background__

 The X-ray scanning technique is one of the methods used to detect the effect of several respiratory diseases, COVID-19 being one of them.
 While the diagnosis is most often confirmed using polymerase chain reaction (PCR) or antygene tests, infected patients with Covid may present on chest X-ray images with apparent patterns of abnormality detectable with a naked eye.